Securing the Unseen: Non-Human Identity Management in IoT Environments

 Automation is key to managing NHIs at scale.
 Instead of manually configuring each identity, use automated tools to provision, manage, and revoke NHIs based on predefined policies.

-- Identity Orchestration Platforms: These platforms automate the entire NHI lifecycle, from creation to decommissioning.
-They can integrate with existing identity providers and IoT device management systems to provide a centralized view of all NHIs.
+• Identity Orchestration Platforms: These platforms automate the entire NHI lifecycle, from creation to decommissioning.
+Key features relevant to NHIs include automated provisioning/deprovisioning, policy enforcement, and comprehensive auditing capabilities, providing a centralized view of all NHIs.

-- Infrastructure as Code (IaC): Tools like Terraform or Ansible can be used to define and manage NHIs as code.
+• Infrastructure as Code (IaC): Tools like Terraform or Ansible can be used to define and manage NHIs as code.
 This allows you to automate the creation and configuration of NHIs, ensuring consistency and reducing the risk of human error.
+IaC specifically helps with NHI security by defining and managing NHI configurations securely and reproducibly.

 Gaining visibility into all NHIs in your IoT environment is crucial for effective security.
 Centralized management tools provide a single pane of glass for monitoring and controlling NHIs.

-- Identity Governance and Administration (IGA): IGA solutions extend traditional identity management capabilities to NHIs, providing features such as access certification, role-based access control, and audit logging.
+• Identity Governance and Administration (IGA): IGA solutions extend traditional identity management capabilities to NHIs, providing features such as access certification, role-based access control, and audit logging.
+For IGA, access reviews can be automated for NHIs, ensuring that permissions remain appropriate.

-- Privileged Access Management (PAM): PAM solutions help control and monitor access to sensitive resources by NHIs.
+• Privileged Access Management (PAM): PAM solutions help control and monitor access to sensitive resources by NHIs.
 They can be used to enforce the principle of least privilege and prevent unauthorized access.
+PAM offers specific controls for IoT NHIs, such as credential vaulting and session recording for service accounts.

 AI and machine learning can play a significant role in enhancing NHI security.
 These technologies can be used to detect anomalies, identify suspicious behavior, and automate threat responses.

-- Threat Intelligence Integration: Integrate threat intelligence feeds into your NHI management system to identify and block known malicious actors.
+• Threat Intelligence Integration: Integrate threat intelligence feeds into your NHI management system to identify and block known malicious actors.
 This helps prevent attackers from using compromised NHIs to gain access to your IoT environment.
+Relevant threat intelligence for NHIs includes known compromised credentials or malicious ip addresses.
+Upon detection, automated actions like revoking access or alerting security teams can be triggered.

 Consider a smart city deploying thousands of IoT sensors.
 By implementing automated NHI management tools, the city can ensure that each sensor has the appropriate permissions, is properly monitored, and can be quickly revoked if necessary.
 This level of automation is essential for managing the scale and complexity of modern IoT environments.